EDUCATION & IDEOLOGY

 Here are six handouts, each of which will enable you to explore and debate some of the above notions relating to education and ideology in more depth.

 - 1. Competing political ideologies – a summary of key features of neoliberal and welfare state ideologies

-- 2. Neoliberal education – a summary of its key features in relation to education
+- 2. Welfare State Education – a summary of its key features in relation to education

-- 3. Person-centred education – a summary of its key features in relation to education
+- 3. Neoliberal Education – a summary of its key features in relation to education

-- 4. Global citizenship education – a summary of its key features in relation to education
+- 4. Education for Sustainability – a summary of its key features in relation to education

 - 5. Design a school – what would a school look like based on neoliberal/welfare state ideology?

 - 6. Further reading – references and resources to help consolidate knowledge and understanding

 Case study for discussion

 Whilst ‘Teaching for a Better World’ takes a particular subject [pdf15] as its focus it nevertheless encapsulates some of the wider ideological struggles that occur in relation to the curriculum and debates about the purposes of education.
 List what your curriculum priorities would be in order to prepare students for a future very different from today.
 How does this compare with 'A sustainable future: four challenges...' ? [pdf16]